aniketsabaleapptware/fast-reminder-project/README.md

 ## Overview

 The Fast Reminder Project is a tool designed to help users manage their fasting reminders based on the lunar calendar.
 The application supports both Marathi tithis and weekly reminders.
-Users will receive notifications via WhatsApp.
+Users will receive notifications via WhatsApp message.

 ## Features